Talmage-Hilton/Stat-386-Blog/_posts/2024-02-09-Ethics-of-AI.md

 image: "/assets/img/AI.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---
 <p class="intro"><span class="dropcap">T</span>his post will dive into the dangers of using AI in data science.
-We will look at a brief history of AI, potential issues in its deployment, and why that is pertinent to data science.</p>
+We will look at a brief history of AI, potential issues in its deployment, and why that is crucial for Data Scientists to understand.</p>

 ### A History of AI